backtrace-labs/backtrace-java/README.md

 # Documentation  <a name="documentation"></a>

 ## BacktraceReport  <a name="documentation-BacktraceReport"></a>
 **`BacktraceReport`** is a class that describe a single error report.
+Contains attributes, message, exception stack and paths to attachments.

 ## BacktraceClient  <a name="documentation-BacktraceClient"></a>
+`BacktraceClient` is a class that allows you to instantiate a client instance that interacts with Backtrace.
+This class sets up connection to the Backtrace endpoint and manages error reporting behavior.
+It also prepares error report, gather device attributes and add to queue from which special thread gets report and sends to Backtrace.
+This class also allows to enable `UncaughtExceptionsHandler` or set custom events.
 ## BacktraceData  <a name="documentation-BacktraceData"></a>
-**`BacktraceData`** is a serializable class that holds the data to create a diagnostic JSON to be sent to the Backtrace Console endpoint .
+**`BacktraceData`** is a serializable class that holds the data to create a diagnostic JSON to be sent to the Backtrace endpoint .
 You can add additional pre-processors for `BacktraceData` by attaching an event handler to the `BacktraceClient.setBeforeSendEvent(event)` event. `BacktraceData` require `BacktraceReport` and `BacktraceClient` client attributes.

 ## BacktraceResult  <a name="documentation-BacktraceResult"></a>
 **`BacktraceResult`** is a class that holds response and result from a `send` method call.
 The class contains a `status` property that indicates whether the call was completed (`OK`), the call returned with an error (`ServerError`).
 Additionally, the class has a `message` property that contains details about the status.